 Women’s clothing brand Aerie has nailed user-generated content on Instagram.
 Almost two-thirds of people (60%) say they’re more likely to make a purchase from a user-generated image on the company’s Instagram account.

-Successful user-generated content focuses on the benefits of a product for a consumer, not the brand.
+Successful user-generated content focuses on the benefits of a product for a consumer, not the promotion of a particular brand.

 In the example from Aerie, the user-generated image shows a customer happily enjoying an Aerie swimsuit.
 The branded image, by contrast, shows a model lounging by a pool in a shot that looks staged.